 Will you need to work?
-Will a company hire you, or will you work via the internet?
+Will a company hire you, or will you work remotely via the internet?
 Do you need a work permit?
-Or will you be living off of savings or Social Security?
+Or are you retired and living off of savings or Social Security?

 What is the level of healthcare in your chosen country?
 Will you be able to get public or private healthcare?